 I tried writing this post when I got home Thursday night.
-After placing Cristian in his crib I sat down at the keyboard but my mind was flooded with too many emotions and memories.
+After placing Cristian in his crib I sat down at the keyboard but my mind was flooded with too many memories and emotions.
 The post just didn’t want to be written.

-As a teenager, my sister-in-law Rose Marie, or Nequi, (her family nickname) wanted a dog.
-One evening her father came homefrom work with a bag.
+As a teenager, my sister-in-law Rose Marie, or Nequi, her family nickname, wanted a dog.
+One evening her father brought her a mysterious bag as a birthday gift.
 Placing the moving bag on the living room floor out came two puppies, Chico and Chica.
 Chico staggered out and headed directly to Esther.

 At the time the Santiago family knew little about caring for a puppy—much less two—that changed quickly.
-Esther learned fast asking friends and co-workers and pet store owners for tips and advice.
+Esther learned fast asking friends, co-workers, and pet store owners for tips and advice.

 Taken from their mother at about two weeks old the family took turns bottle feeding Chico and Chica baby formula.
 Swaddling Chico in a blanket Esther carried him like a baby.
 Neighbors rushing over to see a baby were greeted by a dog snout.

-Caring for two puppies soon became overwhelming, so Esther found a home for Chica, keeping Chico—he was friendlier.
+When caring for two puppies became overwhelming, Esther found a new home for Chica, keeping Chico—he was friendlier.
 He spent the rest of his life rewarding that decision.

 Esther and Chico were together for over 18 years—her longest male relationship.
 He was her first child, running partner and weather dog.
 When Esther worked for a special-needs preschool, Chico’s morning walks served a dual purpose.
-If he hopped like a bunny through snowdrifts, she called her boss canceling the day’s classes.
+If he hopped like a bunny through snowdrifts after a heavy snowstorm, she called her boss canceling the day’s classes.

-He was with her through good and the bad like the birth of nephews and godchildren.
+He was with her through good like the birth of nephews and godchildren and the bad, helping her cope with the loss of her first husband Luis, when he was killed in a car accident.
 My late mother-in-law Maria called him her first grandchild.
-He helped Esther cope with the loss of her first husband Luis, when he was killed in a car accident.

 We bonded immediately, Chico had a special vibe—he didn’t think he was a dog, he thought he was a person.
 I remember waking up in bed with the flu and finding him stretched out next to me with a contented look that said, “Great nap Frank.”

-When I became a runner, Chico’s morning walks were used to gauge the weather so I knew what gear to wear for the morning’s race.
+When I became a runner, I used Chico’s morning walks to gauge the morning’s weather so I knew what gear to wear for that morning’s race.

 Chico stayed with Grandma Maria, when we had a travel race.
 Together they watched novellas and Sabado Gigante.
 Whenever Esther and I went out of town he knew Ritz Crackers, Hagen Dazs and Don Francisco were on the menu.